Guidelines for sampling of trade waste for subsequent analysis to determine the nature and proportions of its component constituents.

 Composite sampling using autosamplers

-Autosamplers should be protected from heat, direct sunlight and sources of contamination.
+Autosamplers should be protected from heat, direct sunlight, sources of contamination and have a reservoir which can be filled with ice to keep the samples cold.
 The sample probe should be maintained in such a position in the flow stream that representative samples are obtained (mid-depth is usually ideal).
 Wherever possible, avoid having the probe lying on the surface or edges of the stream.

 When collecting samples, the flow meter reading must be recorded at the start and finish of sampling and the start date of sampling recorded as the sample date.